 Impulses from nerve cells control the contraction of each muscle fiber.
 A muscle’s strength depends mainly on how many fibers are present.

 To fuel a muscle, the body makes adenosine triphosphate (ATP), which muscle cells turn into mechanical energy.

 Humans and other vertebrates have

 Types of skeletal muscle

-Type I, red, or slow twitch muscles: These are dense and have capillaries.
-They are rich in myoglobin and mitochondria.
-This gives them their red color.
+These are dense and rich in myoglobin and mitochondria.
+They have capillaries, which give them their red color.
 This type of muscle can contract for a long time without much effort.
 Type I muscles can sustain aerobic activity using carbohydrates and fats as fuel.

 When the bands in the sarcomeres relax or contract, the whole muscle extends or relaxes.